samu545/LoadBalancer/README.md

 b.
 RandomLoadBalancer : will randomly get the provider from the pool of active provider list.

 ### add()  :

 To add a provider to the pool.
 This method is to facilitate manual inclusion to provider pool.
 Employs max providerPool capacity validation in here 10.

 ### remove()  :

 To remove a provider from the pool.
 This is to facilitate manual exclusion of provider from the pool.

 ### heartbeat checker  :

-Customer TimerTask implementation for health check monitoring and update the provider state.
+Custome TimerTask implementation for health check monitoring and update the provider state.
 The strategy employed here is.
 ProviderPool is a Map<Provider, HeartBeatCount>
 Active : HeartBeatCount = 2